On the Robustness of Distributed Computing Networks: Numerical results

 Finally, we study the performance of the algorithms by solving interdiction problems on the CenturyLink network illustrated by Fig. \ref{fig6:maplevel3}.
 We observe that the running time of solving the integer linear program \eqref{eq:interdiction} is sensitive to input parameters.
-The exact solution could not be obtained within a pre-defined time limit (e.g., 10 minutes) for some problem instances.
+The exact solution cannot be obtained within a pre-defined time limit for some problem instances.
 On the other hand, the greedy algorithms have good performance and have much shorter running time.
 The detailed results are reported below.

 Each edge in Fig. \ref{fig6:maplevel3} represents bidirectional links.
 The capacity of a link is independently and uniformly chosen from $(0,10)$.
 The capacity of a node is independently and uniformly chosen from $(0,0.1)$.
 We first study the case where the interdiction cost equals removed capacity.
-By randomly choosing ten \st pairs, and using interdiction budgets $B \in \{1,2,3,4,5,6\}$, the greedy interdiction computed by Algorithm \ref{alg:greedy} could be obtained in 5 seconds for every instance.
-The integer linear program \eqref{eq:interdiction} failed to output an optimal solution within 10 minutes for two \st pairs.
-Among the instances where the optimal solutions were obtained, the running time ranged from 1 second to 4 minutes.
-The maximum flow after the greedy interdiction was on average $7.7\%$ higher than the maximum flow after the optimal interdiction.
+By randomly choosing ten \st pairs, and using interdiction budget $B \in \{1,2,3,4,5,6\}$, the greedy interdiction computed by Algorithm \ref{alg:greedy} can be obtained in 5 seconds for every scenario.
+The integer linear program \eqref{eq:interdiction} fails to output an optimal solution within 10 minutes for two \st pairs.
+Among the scenarios where the optimal solutions are obtained, the running time ranges from 1 second to 4 minutes.
+The maximum flow after greedy interdiction is on average $7.7\%$ higher than the maximum flow after the optimal interdiction.

-For arbitrary interdiction costs, we assume that the cost of removing each link is independently and uniformly chosen from $(0,10)$, and that the cost of removing the computation resource at each node is independently and uniformly chosen from $(0,0.1)$.
-Among ten randomly chosen \st pairs, the integer linear program \eqref{eq:interdiction} failed to output an optimal solution within 10 minutes for nine \st pairs.
-The running time of the greedy Algorithm \ref{alg:greedycost} and its cost-aware variant ranged from 1 to 40 seconds.
-The cost-aware greedy algorithm outperformed the greedy algorithm in 45 out of 60 instances, and on average achieved $26\%$ lower maximum flow after interdiction.
+For arbitrary interdiction cost, we assume that the cost of removing each link is independently and uniformly chosen from $(0,10)$, and that the cost of removing the computation resource at each node is independently and uniformly chosen from $(0,0.1)$.
+Among ten randomly chosen \st pairs, the integer linear program \eqref{eq:interdiction} fails to output an optimal solution within 10 minutes for nine \st pairs.
+The running time of the greedy Algorithm \ref{alg:greedycost} and its cost-aware variant ranges from 1 to 40 seconds.
+The cost-aware greedy algorithm outperforms the greedy algorithm in 45 out of 60 scenarios, and yields $26\%$ lower maximum flow on average after interdiction.